Singularity-tutorial/Singularity-tutorial.github.io/README.md

 In Singularity v2.4+, you can use the [`instance` command group](http://singularity.lbl.gov/docs-instances) to start and control container instances that run in the background.
 To demonstrate, let's start an instance of our `lolcow.simg` container running in the background.

 ```
-$ singularity instance.start lolcow.simg cow1
+$ singularity instance start lolcow.simg cow1
 ```

-We can use the `instance.list` command to show the instances that are currently running.
+We can use the `instance list` command to show the instances that are currently running.

 ```
-$ singularity instance.list
+$ singularity instance list
 DAEMON NAME      PID      CONTAINER IMAGE
 cow1             10794    /home/dave/lolcow.simg
 ```